fishcus/KAP-manual/en/integration/bi/obiee/obiee_11g.en.md

      ![](../../images/OBIEE/define_SQL.png)

-  2. Select the connection pool name of the data source created on the client side to connect, and enter the query SQL for analysis.
+  2. Select the connection pool name of the data source created on the client side to connect.
+Enter the query SQL for analysis.

      Connection pool name format：`"dsn_name"."connect_pool_name"`